kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 But what just happened?

 Starting networks is a very common task in Kurtosis, so we provide [a framework called "modules"](https://docs.kurtosistech.com/modules.html) for making it dead simple.
 An executable module is basically a chunk of code that responds to an "execute" command, packaged as a Docker image, that runs inside a Kurtosis enclave - sort of like Docker Compose on steroids.
-In the steps above, we called `networkCtx.loadModule` to load [the Ethereum module](https://github.com/kurtosis-tech/ethereum-kurtosis-module) into the enclave with module ID `eth-module`, and `ethModuleCtx.execute` to run it.
+In the steps above, we called `enclaveCtx.loadModule` to load [the Ethereum module](https://github.com/kurtosis-tech/ethereum-kurtosis-module) into the enclave with module ID `eth-module`, and `ethModuleCtx.execute` to run it.
 The Ethereum module doesn't take any parameters at load or execute time (hence the `{}`), but other modules do.

 Now that you have a pet Ethereum network, let's do something with it.